segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ![](images/dl_gluecatalog.png)

-Any new columns detected will be appended to the end of the table in the Glue Data Catalog.
+New columns are appended to the end of the table in the Glue Data Catalog as they are detected.

 #### Glue Database
 The Glue database is used to store the schema inferred by Segment.
 To organize the data in a way which makes it easier to query the data, Segment stores the schema for each source in its own Glue database.
 The schema will be written to a Glue database named after the source slug for easy discoverability.